Mr. Cooper Group Inc. (NASDAQ:COOP) Expected to Announce Quarterly Sales of $874.27 Million

-Wall Street analysts forecast that Mr. Cooper Group Inc. (NASDAQ:COOP) will announce sales of $874.27 million for the current quarter, according to Zacks.
-Three analysts have made estimates for Mr. Cooper Group’s earnings, with the highest sales estimate coming in at $914.00 million and the lowest estimate coming in at $842.60 million.
-Mr. Cooper Group reported sales of $618.00 million during the same quarter last year, which would suggest a positive year over year growth rate of 41.5%.
-The company is scheduled to announce its next earnings results on Tuesday, February 23rd.
+Brokerages expect Mr. Cooper Group Inc. (NASDAQ:COOP) to report $874.27 million in sales for the current quarter, Zacks Investment Research reports.
+Three analysts have provided estimates for Mr. Cooper Group’s earnings.
+The highest sales estimate is $914.00 million and the lowest is $842.60 million.
+Mr. Cooper Group posted sales of $618.00 million in the same quarter last year, which would suggest a positive year-over-year growth rate of 41.5%.
+The company is scheduled to announce its next quarterly earnings results on Tuesday, February 23rd.

-According to Zacks, analysts expect that Mr. Cooper Group will report full-year sales of $2.65 billion for the current financial year, with estimates ranging from $2.62 billion to $2.69 billion.
-For the next year, analysts expect that the firm will report sales of $2.69 billion, with estimates ranging from $2.49 billion to $2.80 billion.
-Zacks Investment Research’s sales averages are an average based on a survey of sell-side research firms that that provide coverage for Mr. Cooper Group.
+According to Zacks, analysts expect that Mr. Cooper Group will report full-year sales of $2.65 billion for the current fiscal year, with estimates ranging from $2.62 billion to $2.69 billion.
+For the next fiscal year, analysts forecast that the company will post sales of $2.69 billion, with estimates ranging from $2.49 billion to $2.80 billion.
+Zacks Investment Research’s sales calculations are a mean average based on a survey of analysts that cover Mr. Cooper Group.

-Mr. Cooper Group (NASDAQ:COOP) last issued its quarterly earnings results on Thursday, October 29th.
-The company reported $2.76 earnings per share (EPS) for the quarter, topping the Zacks’ consensus estimate of $2.69 by $0.07.
-The business had revenue of $872.00 million for the quarter, compared to the consensus estimate of $871.00 million.
+Mr. Cooper Group (NASDAQ:COOP) last issued its earnings results on Thursday, October 29th.
+The company reported $2.76 earnings per share for the quarter, beating the Zacks’ consensus estimate of $2.69 by $0.07.
+The firm had revenue of $872.00 million for the quarter, compared to the consensus estimate of $871.00 million.
 Mr. Cooper Group had a return on equity of 32.79% and a net margin of 8.17%.

+Large investors have recently made changes to their positions in the stock.
+BlackRock Inc. raised its position in shares of Mr. Cooper Group by 103.7% in the 3rd quarter.
+BlackRock Inc. now owns 10,751,206 shares of the company’s stock worth $239,968,000 after acquiring an additional 5,473,239 shares in the last quarter.
+Cooperman Leon G raised its position in shares of Mr. Cooper Group by 12.1% in the 3rd quarter.
+Cooperman Leon G now owns 4,650,967 shares of the company’s stock worth $103,810,000 after acquiring an additional 500,394 shares in the last quarter.
+Morgan Stanley raised its position in shares of Mr. Cooper Group by 3.9% in the 1st quarter.
+Morgan Stanley now owns 2,664,977 shares of the company’s stock worth $19,533,000 after acquiring an additional 99,848 shares in the last quarter.
+State Street Corp raised its position in shares of Mr. Cooper Group by 44.4% in the 3rd quarter.
+State Street Corp now owns 2,339,690 shares of the company’s stock worth $52,222,000 after acquiring an additional 719,903 shares in the last quarter.
+Finally, No Street GP LP raised its position in shares of Mr. Cooper Group by 52.3% in the 2nd quarter.
+No Street GP LP now owns 1,500,000 shares of the company’s stock worth $18,660,000 after acquiring an additional 515,201 shares in the last quarter.
+88.56% of the stock is owned by institutional investors and hedge funds.

 Mr. Cooper Group Company Profile